mongodb/terraform-provider-mongodbatlas/README.md

 Documentation about the provider specific configuration options can be found on the [provider's website](https://www.terraform.io/docs/providers/).

 ## Beta Features
-In order to use and/or test beta resources and datasources in this provider you'll neet to set the environment variable `MONGODB_ATLAS_ENABLE_BETA` to true.
+In order to use and/or test beta resources and datasources in this provider you'll need to set the environment variable `MONGODB_ATLAS_ENABLE_BETA` to true.

 ```bash